ibm-wm-transition/webmethods-cloudstreams-messagebird/README.md

 # webMethods CloudStreams Provider for Messagebird
 This project provides a sample webMethods CloudStreams Provider Project for Messagebird.
 The following APIs are available:
+* **Send SMS:** Creates a new message object.
+MessageBird returns the created message object with each request.
+Per request, a max of 50 recipients can be entered. https://developers.messagebird.com/docs/messaging#messaging-send
+* **View SMS:** Retrieves the information of an existing message.
+This message can be a sent or a received message.
+You only need to supply the unique message id that was returned upon creation or receiving. https://developers.messagebird.com/docs/messaging#messaging-view
+* **Send Voicemessage:** Creates a new voice message object.
+MessageBird returns the created voice message object with each request.
+Per request, a max of 50 recipients can be entered. https://developers.messagebird.com/docs/voice#voicemessaging-send
+* **View Voicemessage:** Retrieves the information of an existing voice message.
+You only need to supply the unique voice message id that was returned upon creation. https://developers.messagebird.com/docs/voice#voicemessaging-view
+* **Get Balance:** Retrieves your MessageBird balance. https://developers.messagebird.com/docs/balance#balance-get

 ## Requirements